valid4j/http-matchers/README.md

     assertThat(response, hasEntity());

     // Verify the message body content (aka entity) of the response
-    // NOTE: This will buffer the entity so make sure to close the response assertThat(response, hasEntity(equalTo("content")));
+    // NOTE: This will buffer the entity so make sure to close the response afterwards assertThat(response, hasEntity(equalTo("content")));

-    // Map the body to a specific Java type (using a MessageBodyReader)
+    // Map the body to a specific Java type (using a MessageBodyReader).
+E.g: assertThat(response, hasEntity(String.class, equalTo("...")));
-    // E.g
-    assertThat(response, hasEntity(String.class, equalTo("...")));
     assertThat(response, hasEntity(MyBody.class, myBodyMatcher)));